Skip to main content

 ResourceAccess

-AgentsFull CRUD - create, read, update, delete, run
+AgentsFull CRUD — create, read, update, delete, run, tag, stop

-Adapter ConfigsFull CRUD - configure adapters for your product
+Adapter ConfigsFull CRUD on configs for templates in your org

 Creating API Keys via API